Clusters: Configuration: Migration

 - Configure server migration in a cluster

-- Create JDBC generic data sources
+- Create JDBC data sources

 - Configure cross-cluster replication